PCTI's Exciting New CTE Program Opening for the 2023-2024 School Year!

 Associate Degree and College Credit – Early College Option

-A dual-credit agreement with Passaic County Community College (PCCC) will provide students with the opportunity to earn up to 60 credits and an Associate’s Degree in Liberal Arts: Biotechnology Option.
+A dual-credit agreement with Passaic County Community College (PCCC) will provide students with the opportunity to earn up to 60 credits and an Associate’s Degree in Science – Biotechnology.
 Students will complete college course work in humanities, science, mathematics, computer science, supply chain management, critical thinking, and biotechnology.
 This degree program will articulate with degree programs at nearby colleges such as William Paterson University and Ramapo College.
 Students can also transfer credits to any New Jersey public college or university.

 Industry Valued Credentials